Jolin Tsai & Director Wu welcome you to Taiwan (IMM 26 Apr 08). Part 2 of 2..

 This show was about promoting Taiwan tourism, that’s why I was there, and covering the event for you here.
 And of course, we were all delighted by the live appearance of the celebrities.

 Glad to have you following here till now.
-Thanks - and stay inspired! :-)
+Stay inspired! :-)

 Leave a Reply